 Related Reading: How to Make the Best Banana Bread No Matter What

 Practically perfect in every way, chocolate chip cookies are always welcome—and the methodical nature of scooping out the dough is sort of like meditation.
 If you have chocolate bars but no chips, just chop those up and mix them in.
-Get our Chocolate Chip Cookie recipe (and see 15 of the best chocolate chip cookie recipes ever, no matter what your texture preferences).
+If you have no flour but do have pancake mix, try this chocolate chip cookie hack.
+Otherwise, get our Classic Chocolate Chip Cookie recipe (and see 15 of the best chocolate chip cookie recipes ever, no matter what your texture preferences).

 Related Reading: How to Make Cookie Dough That’s Safe to Eat Raw